berlinplan/berlinplan.github.io/readme.md

 - <sub> End:reduce inequality </sub>
 - <sub> Mean: sell an anti-inequality book in Spotify, YouTube, Instagram, Amazon, Twitter, TikTok, and TV </sub>
 - <sub> Mean: Publish a book on inequality and make it a bestseller on Amazon through  the Mattew Effect* </sub>
-- <sub> App: No: [the behavior that inflicts the least necessary harm to solve a problem morally right  </sub>
+- <sub> App: No: the behavior that inflicts the least necessary harm to solve a problem morally right  </sub>

-  > Matthew Effect: The Matthew Effect describes a social pattern where initial advantages lead to further advantages, creating a growing disparity between resource-rich and resource-poor individuals (141). for Exmple obtain 5-star reviews for a new Published book on Amazon (each ~4€ on Telegram: "Amazon review DE, Amazon Produkttester, Amazon De tester 2")
+> <sub> Matthew Effect: The Matthew Effect describes a social pattern where initial advantages lead to further advantages, creating a growing disparity between resource-rich and resource-poor individuals (141). for Exmple by obtaining 5-star reviews for a new Published book on Amazon -each ~4€ on Telegram: "Amazon review DE, Amazon Produkttester, Amazon De tester 2"   </sub>

 ## How to stop the Islamization of Europe?